 Portfolio or task based.
 Will you deal with just the one manager for everything to do with your property or will each area (ie. arrears, maintenance, inspections) be handled by a different person.
 Is this important to you?
 Remember that the person you deal with initially will probably be the business development manager and not your actual property manager so do not choose a company based on the fact that you like their BDM as you will probably not hear from them again once you have signed up.

 Overall choose the company that best suits your style as a property investor.
 Do your research, get a good deal and sign up with a company that is going to work for you.
 And if worst comes to worst and the company you signed up with turns out not to be for you – you can always change companies at any stage.

+Just remember – the final decision is always yours, your property, you decide on who resides there.
 If you need any advice or to use any of our wonderful property managers please email us for more information at firstname.lastname@example.org